Pumpkin Crescent Rolls

 Soft, melt in your mouth Pumpkin Crescent Rolls are the perfect dessert when you are craving pie and are short on time.
 They are ready in about 20 minutes with minimal prep work.

-If you love pumpkin pie, you will love these stuffed crescent rolls!
-They’re so easy and the perfect fall dessert for holidays or just because.
-There’s nothing like this delicious pumpkin dessert!
+If you love pumpkin pie, then you will love these pumpkin filled crescent rolls!
+They’re so easy to make and are the perfect fall dessert for holidays, or just because.
+Soft crescent rolls are filled with pumpkin pie filling and then topped with a simple glaze.
+They’re like mini pumpkin pie roll ups, and are perfect for piling onto a dessert tray!

-I think they make the best dessert when you’re craving all things pumpkin, but they double as a sweet treat for brunch, too!
+And they’re so easy because of the shortcuts.
+Refrigerated dough, canned pumpkin, and few pantry ingredients – that’s all you need.
+I think these make for the best dessert when you’re craving all things pumpkin, but they double as a sweet treat for brunch, too!
 Or, treat yourself to one for an afternoon snack with a pumpkin spice latte.

 If it’s fall, you can bet I am all about the pumpkin recipes and these pumpkin crescents are a super easy way to get your fix.